-Anti-Magic: They take this Up to Eleven, especially in reacted form, where conventional devices shatter upon contact with their bodies.
+Anti-Magic: They take this Up to Eleven, especially in Reacted Mode, where conventional Devices shatter upon contact with their bodies.

 Their tendency to No Sell everything has made this power somewhat redundant, however.
-It's only actually been used once so far.
+It's only actually been used twice so far.

-As of Chapter 29, Section Six now has a mean to nullify this to a degree with bullets that inject antibiotics.
+As of Chapter 29, Special Duty Section Six now has a mean to nullify this to a degree with bullets that inject antibiotics.

-Hey You: To drive in how arrogant they are, they almost never call any of the cast by their actual names (aside from Tohma).
+Hey, You!: To drive in how arrogant they are, they almost never call any of the cast by their actual names (aside from Thoma).
 They usually call Isis "Flatty/Washboard" for amusement and any of the Section 6 members "Public Servant" as a derogatory name.

 No Sell: Almost EVERYTHING!
-If Chapter 19 and 23 are anything, even other infectees don't fair any better, unless that infectee is Tohma possessed by the Book of the Silver Cross or Hades Vandein.
+If Chapter 19 and 23 are anything, even other infectees don't fair any better, unless that infectee is Thoma possessed by the Bible of the Silver Cross or Hades Vandein.

 Not So Invincible After All: As of later chapters, this trope has been slowly creeping in since Cypha's defeat in Chapter 24.
 In Chapter 29, Teana has shown their chances at studying the Eclipse by nullifying their Healing Factor with bullets filled with antibiotics.
 Compounding with the improvements done to the Anti-EC equipment, Section Six are now capable of doing reliable damage to infectees.
 Even Veyron acknowledges that they no longer have a one-sided advantage anymore.